 Social enterprises should also be transparent in reporting, such as how they use their surpluses and how they measure their social impact.
 How social enterprises do business, is just as important as what business they do.

 Trade generated income

-Social enterprises aim to generate the majority of their operating income from sales of products or services as opposed to grants, donations, philanthropic sponsorship etc. We recognise that during the start-up phase this may not be feasible.
+Social enterprises aim to generate the majority of their operating income from sales of products or services as opposed to grants, donations, philanthropic sponsorship etc. SEWF recognises that during the start-up phase this may not be feasible.
 Typically, social enterprises strive to generate the majority of their operating income after 2-3 years of trading.
 Traditional operating income used to resource core services is also distinct from income streams typically used for capital projects, expansion and scaling, which can reasonably come from grants and other funds at any stage of a social enterprise’s operation.